feO2x/Light.DatabaseAccess.EntityFrameworkCore/readme.md

     public async Task DeleteAllContactsAsync(CancellationToken cancellationToken = default) {
+        // This CreateCommandAsync call will, if necessary, open the underlying DB connection and
+        // begin the transaction, and attach both of them to the command.
+This is because we derive
+        // from the .WithTransaction session base class.
+The first parameter is the SQL statement
-        await using var command =
+        // that is passed to the CommandText property. await using var command =
             await CreateCommandAsync<NpgsqlCommand>("DELETE FROM \"Contacts\";", cancellationToken);
         await command.ExecuteNonQueryAsync(cancellationToken);